What is Femring (systemic)?

 To remove the ring, loop a finger through the ring and gently pull it from the vagina.
 Call your doctor if you have trouble removing a vaginal ring.

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medication for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
 Any doctor or surgeon who treats you should know that you are using estradiol.